What is the Healthy Homes Initiative (HHI)?

 Beds and bedding

-Getting another house if required
+Support to find another house if required

 Suitable private rental